Feodor Fedorenko: Soviet trial and execution

+At the time of the deportation, Allan A. Ryan Jr., a former director of the DoJ's Office of Special Investigations, said Fedorenko's case was "likely to fall under an amnesty that the Soviet Union granted to some war criminals in the mid-1960s, and that that those who were convicted of war crimes tended to receive relatively light sentences, of five to eight years in prison".
+This contemporary appraisal is not fully correct, however.
+Although in 1955, there was indeed a sweeping amnesty along with a reduction of future sentences for Soviet citizens who had collaborated with German occupiers in the course of World War II, it did not apply to those who had murdered other Soviet citizens.
+This was only further confirmed in 1965 by two other decrees from the Supreme Soviet of the USSR, who again specified that the previous amnesties did not apply to anyone guilty of murder or torture of Soviet citizens, that there was no statute of limitations for these crimes, and that those convicted risk up to the death penalty.

-In Punishers, it was claimed that he was not detained by the KGB upon arrival and spent weeks drinking in his native Dzhankoy, walking free until his arrest in January 1985 after a report titled "Nazi Fedorenko feels free in USSR" was reportedly published in The Washington Post.
-During his trial, Fedorenko's family disowned him, with his sons writing public letters denouncing him.
+In the Russian documentary Punishers, it was claimed that Fedorenko was not detained by the KGB upon arrival, and instead spent weeks drinking in his native Dzhankoy, walking free until his arrest in January 1985 after a piece titled "Nazi Fedorenko feels free in USSR" was reportedly published in The Washington Post.
+At the time, During his trial, Fedorenko's family disowned him, with his sons writing public letters denouncing him.

 Fedorenko spent about a year in jail before his trial in the Crimean Regional Court began on June 10, 1986.
 The trial was open to the public, and the courtroom, designed to accommodate 500 people, was packed.
 Upon hearing the indictment, people in the audience were outraged and said they wanted to "tear apart" Fedorenko.
 Surviving witnesses implicated him in numerous atrocities.
 Fedorenko claimed that "Jews were among my best friends, both in the Soviet Union and later."
 He denied any violent acts, with the exception of two executions which he claimed were justified.

 The prosecutor was adamant that Fedorenko should be executed, while his lawyer asked the court for leniency on the grounds of his client's age.
 The court found that approximately 800,000 people were killed during Fedorenko's time in Treblinka.
 The trial lasted nine days, with Judge Mikhail Tyutyunnik sentencing Fedorenko to death on June 19, 1986.
 He was also ordered to forfeit all of his belongings.
 Upon hearing the verdict and sentence, the audience broke into loud applause.
 In Punishers, it was reported that Fedorenko, in tears, told the courtroom "I didn't want this" in his last statement, but displayed a lack of emotion upon the reading of the final verdict.
-A subsequent appeal to the Supreme Court of the USSR was rejected, and his execution by firing squad was announced on July 28, 1987.
+A subsequent appeal to the Supreme Court of the USSR was rejected, and his execution by firing squad was announced on July 27, 1987.